NHS England to fund engineered cell therapy for adults with aggressive lymphoma

 According to NHS England, up to 200 patients a year could benefit from the treatment.

-In a clinical trial involving 111 people, 8 in 10 people saw their disease respond to Yescarta and half of these people were cancer free six months after treatment.
+In a clinical trial of 101 people who took Yescarta, 8 in 10 people saw their disease respond to Yescarta and half of these people were cancer free six months after treatment.
 But the drug also led to serious side effects in over half of patients.

 Rose Gray, Cancer Research UK’s policy manager, said NHS England’s announcement was “fantastic news” and means patients in England will be the first in Europe to get the treatment.